SwiftlyPHP/framework/STYLE.md

 ### Namespace

 Namespace declarations SHOULD be the next element in the file after the opening tag and comment.
-Namespaces MUST follow _PascalCasing_ and MUST follow the following standard.
+Namespaces MUST follow _PascalCasing_ and MUST use the following standard:

 ```php
 namespace VendorName\Component\SubComponent;